rodages/Project-2-Whats-My-Footprint/README.md

 - This was my first time working with production-ready API rather than educational APIs.
 The project was more complex in terms of setup and reading nested data.

-- API has already had structural changes once, which made us refactor the project slightly - it thought us of the importance of code maintenance throughout the project lifespan.
+- The API has already had structural changes once, which made us refactor the project slightly - it taught us of the importance of code maintenance throughout the project lifespan.

-- It was a very good experience to work on a project as a couple as we practised task delegation and working on shared ideas and taking them further.
+- It was a very good experience to work on a project in a pair as we practised task delegation, working on shared ideas and taking them further.

 - Learned to work with data visualization library and new CSS framework never used before.